 The best-known restaurant franchise in the world (which has also recently become a delivery restaurant) is, of course, McDonald’s.
 It will come as no surprise to you that this is a hard franchise.
 All restaurants affiliated with McDonald’s look alike and benefit from the franchisor’s well-known name.
 The same goes for the delivery restaurants De Beren and Domino’s.

 Soft franchises are less common among (delivery) restaurants, but do exist.
 They are much less noticeable, because each franchisee works as their own entrepreneur.
 An example of a soft franchise in the Netherlands is JRE-Nederland.
 This is an association of restaurants that retain their unique style, but occasionally carry out joint actions.

 Help from Cashdesk

 It can be significantly beneficial to work together as a hard or soft franchise.
-As a franchisee, are you looking take your restaurant to the next level?
+As a franchisee, are you looking to take your restaurant to the next level?
 CashDesk can help you.
 CashDesk offers smart delivery software for delivery restaurants.
-This allows you maintain an overview of the state of affairs within your location.
+This allows you to maintain an overview of the state of affairs within your location.